input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-client.md

 * `preprod`: Test network with magic id `1`, not implemented yet on the IOG hosted Mithril Aggregator
 * `testnet`: Legacy test network with magic id `1097911063`, used to be on the IOG hosted Mithril Aggregator, now deprecated

-In this documentation, we use the generic `testnet` identifier, but you need to replace it with the identifier of the network that runs on your Cardano node
+In this documentation, we use the generic `**YOUR_TEST_NETWORK**` identifier, but you need to replace it with the identifier of the network that runs on your Cardano node

 :::